The compressible Euler equations in a physical vacuum: a comprehensive Eulerian approach: Introduction

 \subsubsection{The physical vacuum scenario}

 We turn now our attention to the problem at hand, i.e. the physical vacuum scenario.
 The easier one dimensional setting was considered first, in \cite{Coutand-2011} followed by \cite{Jang-2009}.
-While some energy estimates are formally obtained in \cite{Coutand-2011} and a procedure to construct solutions is offered, the functional structure there is incomplete and does not provide a direct description of the initial data space.
-This deficiency is remedied in \cite{Jang-2009}, which first introduces the Lagrangian counterparts of the scale of spaces we are also using here, and provides both existence and uniqueness results in sufficiently regular spaces.
+While some energy estimates are formally obtained in \cite{Coutand-2011} and a procedure to construct solutions is provided, the functional structure there does not provide a direct description of the initial data space.
+This issue is remedied in \cite{Jang-2009}, which first introduces the Lagrangian counterparts of the scale of spaces we are also using here, and provides both existence and uniqueness results in sufficiently regular spaces.

 More recently, the three dimensional case was considered in several papers.
 Energy estimates for $\kappa = 1$ were formally derived in \cite{Coutand-2010}.
 This was followed by an existence proof proposed in \cite{Coutand-2012}, which is based a parabolic regularization.
-However, as in their prior one dimensional paper, the functional setting is also not complete, and some steps are merely claimed rather than proved; for instance the difference bound, which also, as stated, requires additional regularity for the solutions compared to the existence result.
-Independently, \cite{Jang-2015} offers an alternative existence and uniqueness proof for arbitrary $\kappa > 0$, this time within the correct scale of weighted Sobolev spaces, also using a parabolic regularization for the existence part, but with a different approach to the energy estimates.
-On the other hand the arguments in \cite{Jang-2015} are presented on a model (Lagrangian) domain, namely a torus, with only a brief outline of the general case.
+However, the functional setting is similar to their prior one dimensional paper, and some steps are merely claimed rather than proved; for instance the difference bound, which also, as stated, requires additional regularity for the solutions compared to the existence result.
+Independently, \cite{Jang-2015} offers an alternative existence and uniqueness proof for arbitrary $\kappa > 0$, this time within the correct scale of weighted Sobolev spaces, using an iterative argument for the existence part, and with a different approach to the energy estimates.

 All the results described above are in the Lagrangian setting, and aim to give existence and uniqueness results in sufficiently regular function spaces.
 In addition to the limitations mentioned above, no attempt is made to provide any continuous dependence results, nor to transfer the results to the physical, Eulerian framework.